germangarest/CoderHouse/README.md

 ## Repository Structure

-- **German Garcia Buenos Aires.pbix**: Power BI file with the developed dashboard.
+- **Dashboard**: Folder containing the Power BI file with the developed dashboard.
 - **Raw Data**: Folder containing the datasets used in the analysis.
 - **Processed Data**: Folder containing the data modeling.